brown-band/website/pages/scripts/1967-1968/fall/cornell.md

 :sd[The Band forms a crevice on the field.]

-We've taken a good look at your gorgeous campus and were struck by the great cornell crevices.
+We’ve taken a good look at your gorgeous campus and were struck by the great cornell crevices.
 We understand that in order to bridge the gap between man and nature at cornell a crevice watching society was formed whose membership, rather than growing by leaps and bounds, has fallen sharply.
 A salute to the drop-outs—as the Band forms said crevass and plays “I Want to Be around to Pick up the Pieces.”

 :sd[The Band plays “I Want to Be Around.”]